Connections, Interfaces and Sources

 Network connections handled by NetworkManager

-The firewall in the linux kernel is not able to handle network connections with the name shown by NetworkManager, it can only handle the network interfaces used by the conneciton.
+The firewall in the Linux kernel is not able to handle network connections with the name shown by NetworkManager, it can only handle the network interfaces used by the connection.
 Because of this NetworkManager tells firewalld to assign the network interface that is used for this connection to the zone defined in the configuration of that connection.
 This assignment happens before the interface is used.
 The configuration of the connection can either be the NetworkManager configuration or also an ifcfg for example.
-If the zone is not set in the config file, the interfaces will be assigned to the default zone defined in the firewalld configuration.
+If the zone is not set in the configuration file, the interfaces will be assigned to the default zone defined in the firewalld configuration.
 If a connection has more than one interface, all of them will be supplied to firewalld.
 Also changes in the names of interfaces will be handled by NetworkManager and supplied to firewalld.

 To simplify this connections will be used as assigned to zones in this documentation.

 NetworkManager also tells firewalld to unassign connections from zones again if the connection went down.

 If firewalld gets started or restarted by systemd or init scripts, NetworkManager get notified and the connections will be assigned to the zones according to the scheme above.